About the Baywood Community

 (1.8MB PDF) that we distribute to residents when they first move into the community, that can tell you more about the BHA and what we do.

-If you are a home owner in Baywood we invite you to join the Baywood Homeowners Association.
+If you are a resident of Baywood we invite you to join the Baywood Homeowners Association.
 BHA membership fees are $15/year for an adult resident and one other adult residing at the same address; the annual, membership renewal date is April 25.

-BHA does not charge late renewal fees, but access to the Members-only pages of the website and delivery of the Blue Heron will be suspended, voting privileges will be suspended, and certain event fees may increase until your renewal is received.
-All membership dues ($15/year per household of two adults) should be sent via check made out to BHA to the Membership Committee chair: Jacki Maxwell (33531 Cleek Way).
+BHA does not charge late renewal fees, but access to the Members-only pages of the website and voting privileges will be suspended until dues are paid.
+Access to certain heavily-subscribed, BHA-sponsored activities may be restricted, and event fees may be higher until your renewal is received.
+All membership dues ($15/year per household of two adults) should be sent via check made out to BHA to the Membership Committee chair: Pennie Bartholomew (32311 Mulligan Way).

 Photo this page courtesy of Christine Gaeckle